Value Statement: How the HSE National Health Library & Knowledge Service is responding to Covid-19

 The NHLKS Evidence Team was expanded and focused on producing up-the-minute summaries of evidence to guide frontline professionals.
 These summaries, along with all health service guidance and research, are captured in the dedicated Covid19 HSE Clinical Guidance and Evidence repository for access at the frontline.
 The summaries are also captured in a dedicated collection at the HSE’s Lenus repository for immediate and universal access.
 The team works in collaboration with senior clinical and managerial offices within the HSE, including national clinical programmes and Clinical Design and Innovation.
 Daily online triage and discussion meetings assist with getting the right information to the right people at the right time.
 Their expert information searching and evaluation skills have greatly accelerated and streamlined the work of clinicians and decision makers, and have been acknowledged at the highest levels of the organisation.

 The NHLKS Digital Library Team has been busy throughout the crisis, reorganising the hselibrary website as a Covid-19 resources and research centre.
-The rapid shift to remote working was made seamless thanks to early adoption of Slack as a communications and file sharing tool, creating a robust network of information professionals from Blanchardstown to the Burren.
+The rapid shift to remote working was made seamless thanks to early adoption of Slack as a communications and file sharing tool, creating a robust and flexible network of information professionals from Blanchardstown to the Burren.
 To compensate for the closure of physical libraries, the Digital team has introduced a Virtual Desk service.
 The Virtual Desk replicates online many of the functions of a physical issue desk, and enables HSE staff to access library services remotely.
 A Live Chat function allows library users to get professional library advice in real time.
 The Virtual Desk service is staffed by a team of library staff, located throughout the country.

 Reliable Information Resources